 Financial stability in case of a rainy day is something we all hope to achieve, but most of us avoid thinking about.
 Did you know that 1 million1 Irish adults don’t have any sort of savings?

 If something happened to you, would you and your family be able to rely on savings?
 If not, you’ll need some other way to keep paying bills and your other outgoings.
-This is where Income Protection comes in; it will allow you to sustain the standard of living you currently lead.
+This is where income protection comes in; it will help you sustain the standard of living you currently lead.
 It may replace up to 75% of your salary earnings should you need to take time off work.
-In this article, we answer some of the most common questions about Income Protection cover.
+In this article, we answer some of the most common questions about income protection cover.

 - They would struggle financially without their salary

 - They have dependants